 The approaches should ensure that they contribute to the realisation of future exascale system architectures based on European low-power processing technologies, such as those developed for example in the EPI initiative.
 Each proposal should aim at realising one supercomputing pilot system.
-Pilot systems should maximise the integration of European hardware and software technologies, and foster, to the extent possible, the development of solutions based on open hardware and open-source software, as well as the development of solutions based on different cooling systems.
+Pilot systems should maximise the integration of European hardware and software technologies, and foster, to the extent possible, the development of solutions based on European open hardware and open-source software.

-Two complementary pilot supercomputing systems are expected to be supported:

-• One leveraging the efforts on the European low power processing technologies, for example based on those of the European Processor Initiative (EPI)
+Two complementary pilot supercomputing systems are expected to be supported, based on the European Processor Initiative (EPI) and/or other previously funded EU R&I actions:

-A complementary one focusing on European open hardware solutions (e.g. an agnostic HPC system able to embed, cool and manage existing components and future ones, such as RISC-V or other European components or market accelerators that can simulate the behaviour of a future European component)
+- One leveraging the efforts on European low power general purpose processing technologies - A complementary one leveraging the efforts on European open hardware solutions (e.g. an agnostic HPC system able to embed, cool and manage existing components and future ones, such as accelerator technologies based on RISC-V or other components that can simulate the behaviour of future European components)